-The American West’s roots in cattle ranching run deep, but not many traditional-style ranches remain.
-These days Tavaputs Ranch, which has been passed down through six generations since it was founded in 1889, is one of only a few of its kind in Utah.
 Each summer, Tavaputs opens its doors to visitors, providing a rare glimpse into a historic American lifestyle.
-It’s a wonderfully Western addition to your trip if you have a few extra days of vacation and don’t wish to spend all of it touring the scenic roads of Southern Utah.
+It’s a wonderfully Western addition to your trip if you have a few extra days of vacation to leave the paved road.

 The ranch sits on eastern Utah’s Tavaputs Plateau at the rim of Desolation Canyon — known for being one of the most remote places in the U.S. Despite the harsh winters the ranch endures, thanks to its 9,000-foot elevation, early homesteaders first came to the canyon in the 1860s, lured in by the clear streams and fertile soil.
 Most of the ranches these homesteaders established have since been abandoned.